-“We love fashion, but we don’t want our clothes to come at the cost of people or our planet.”
+“We love fashion.
+But we don’t want our clothes to exploit people or destroy our planet.
+We demand radical, revolutionary change.”

 Can fashion and ethics go hand in hand?
 Two fashion entrepreneurs are making sure they do, with Fashion Revolution Week, an annual remembrance week and global movement across 92 countries (and counting) that throws light on fast fashion.
 From Bolivia to Haiti Fashion Revolution asks difficult questions and campaigns to stop bad practices.

 Carry Somers and Orsola de Castro were inspired to act after the deadliest garment factory accident in history on 24 April 2013.
 In the Rana Plaza catastrophe in Dhaka, Bangladesh, 1,134 people were killed and 2,500 injured when, despite warnings, the building collapsed.
 They were working for familiar global fashion brands.